 Five Star Painting knows when it comes to your little ones, you’ll do anything to keep them safe.
-Painting is a wonderful creative outlet for children of all ages, but is their paint safe?
-Give your kids the highest-quality tools to create their masterpiece with this “craft paint guide” from Five Star Painting!
+Painting is a wonderful, creative outlet for children of all ages, but is their paint safe?
+Give your kids the highest-quality tools to create their masterpieces with this “craft paint guide” from Five Star Painting!

 - Tempera Paint: Tempera paint is a great paint choice because it’s easy to clean, dries fast and won’t crack or flake.
 Tempera comes in matte and glossy finishes, and works well on paper, cardboard, wood or canvas surfaces.
 Tempera comes in both liquid and powder formulas, but powder should not be mixed around children, as the dust particles are hazardous when inhaled.

 - Activity Paint: As the name suggests, this paint is perfect for a wide variety of activities.
 Created specifically with children in mind, activity paint a water-based gel paint that washes easily and adheres to a large variety of surfaces.

 - Watercolor Paint: Watercolor is bright, transparent and good for subtle transitions of color.
 It is best used on thick watercolor paper, as it needs a surface with maximum absorption.